message-db/message-db/README.md

 ## User/Role

 By default, a role named `message_store` is created.
-The `message_store` role is the owner of the `message_store` schema.
 The role is granted all necessary privileges to the database objects.

 ## Source Code